asaadsaad/CS572-Homework-02-CRUD/README.md

 export const PostModel = model<Post>('post', PostSchema);
 ```
-* Write a function to add a new post *(do not pass comments)*.
+* Write a function to add a new post *(with empty comments[] array)*.
-* Write a function to add a new comment.
-Call the function and add comments by multiple users.
+* Write a function to add a new comment to a specific post id.
 * Write a function to return all comments for a specific post id, with pagination.
 * Write a function to update a comment text, identified by post id, and comment id.
-* Write a function to delete a comment by comment id, for a specific post.
+* Write a function to delete a comment by comment id, for a specific post id.